Nothing is certain except death, taxes, and people scared to death of taxes.

 That’s part of what makes tax season ripe for con artists.
 They prey on fear and lurk anywhere they catch a whiff of quick money.
 Some even find ways to defraud taxpayers out of millions — while in prison!

-Now let’s take a closer look at common tax-related rip-offs.
+Let’s take a closer look at common tax-related rip-offs.

 2. Fishy accountants

-If you have a pro doing your taxes, make sure they’re playing by the rules.
+If you have a professional doing your taxes, make sure they’re playing by the rules.
 There are preparers who might suggest inflating your refund by fudging numbers or faking information, sometimes in exchange for a cut of the extra refund money.
 Just say no.

 Remember: Whoever prepares it, you’re signing your return and you’re on the hook for what’s on it.